I may have seen the name around, but I certainly don’t remember seeing it. I am talking about Margery Sharp.

 I, obviously, do not know what kind of a person Margery Sharp was, and this is the first of her books that I have read, but I think I would not be wrong in saying that the mentioned qualities were hers as well, that she bestowed them to her character as she did her age.

 I loved the descriptions of the village, its physical appearance as well as its spirit, its people.
 The first part of the novel, which deals with getting to know the child and getting to learn how to meet its needs, is wonderful.
-(And can be used as a textbook.)
+(Could be used as a textbook!)
 Sharp writes well and has a great command over her story.

 I could make one remark, though – she leaves no food for thought to the reader.
 Everything is explained.
 Take this passage, for example: